idiazroncero/huesos/src/components/helpers/scrollbar-hidden/README.md

 Tries to hide the scrollbar of an overflown element (auto, scroll-x or scroll-y)

-It uses -webkit- and -ms- prefixes and unofficial css properties.
-It won't work on Firefox below v64.
+It uses a mix of -webkit- and -ms- prefixes and unofficial css properties. __It won't work on Firefox below v64.__